 How to Choose a Mattress

-This guide to choosing a mattress gives you a list of each area you really do need to understand before making a mattress choice.
+This guide on how to choose a mattress gives you a list of each area you really do need to understand before making a new mattress purchase.
 Buying a mattress in a showroom without understanding what’s inside is akin to buying a new car just because you like the colour of it!
 To make things worse mattress shops & manufacturers will actively hide key information from you.
 The very detail that’s essential in helping you buy the best possible mattress for your budget.
 All so they can lower their costs and increase profits.
 We explain exactly what you need to watch out for.

 By reading each of the areas below you will be able to save yourself time and avoid expensive mattress mistakes.
 Each heading is also a link to a much more detailed article on each of the areas.
 This is your one-stop in finding out the key information when buying a new bed.